magento/merchdocs/src/magento/magento-marketplace-synchronize-store.md

 The Web Setup System Configuration tool uses the public and private keys from your Marketplace [profile]({% link magento/magento-marketplace-credentials.md %}) to synchronize your store with Magento Marketplace.
 After your store is synchronized, the services remain in sync so you can easily add extensions, as well as keep track of all extensions you have purchased and installed.

-## Step 1: Retrieve Your Marketplace Credentials
+## Step 1: Retrieve your Marketplace credentials

 If your  browser is not already open to the Access Key page of your Marketplace profile (continuing from the previous topic),  log in to your Magento account to retrieve your Magento Marketplace access key.